haschka/SIER_multivariant_epidemic/README.md

 This model simulates a multivariant SEIR epidemic with cross immunity between variants, a preimmune population and an ongoing vaccination campain, the later is untested.

+In order to use this program you need a c compilier and lapack libraries, i.e. http://www.netlib.org/lapack/

 # Compilation i.e. with gcc
 ```
 gcc -O3 -march=native execute_model.c epidemic.c rkf.c parser.c -lm -llapack -o execute-model